a-a-k/edge-typer/README.md

      --entrypoints config/entrypoints.txt \
      --targets     config/live_targets.yaml \
      --replica     replicate-001 \
-     --p-grid      "0.1,0.3,0.5,0.7,0.9" \
+     --p-grid      <current p_fail> \
-     --out         live_availability.csv
+     --out         live_availability.csv --append
    ```

 > **Fixed entrypoints.** `config/entrypoints.txt` and `config/live_targets.yaml` are the single source of truth for this experiment.
-Copy them into your run directory (the GitHub Actions workflow does this automatically) before running `edgetyper resilience` or `scripts/build_live_availability.py`.
+Copy them into your run directory (the GitHub Actions workflow does this automatically) before running `edgetyper resilience` or appending live measurements.
 If you tweak the workload, edit these files manually and commit the change so the experiment stays reproducible.
 > Entries that never receive Locust requests will fail the live step; the workflow surfaces the missing `(entrypoint,p_fail)` pairs via `missing_live_entrypoints.txt`.

 The default `live_targets.yaml` intentionally routes **every** Locust Name to the `frontend` entrypoint (the only externally exposed service in the demo).
 If you introduce additional entrypoints, duplicate the block and provide tighter regexes.